-As shown in Table ES-2, the CEC proposes investments in light-duty electric vehicle charging infrastructure for Fiscal Year 2021-2022 to narrow the charging gap as described in earlier analysis, with further depth later in this report.
-Furthermore, it is vital to front-load funding to ensure the public adoption of electric vehicles is not stymied by lack of charging infrastructure.
+General Fund investments prioritize light-duty and medium-and heavy-duty infrastructure as well as in-state manufacturing.
+Furthermore, it is vital to front-load funding to ensure the public adoption of ZEVs is not stymied by lack of infrastructure.